 1. Demonstrate that experimentation in the far-forward direction in collider mode is feasible.
+During the FAD workshop activity, this premise was criticized strongly by seasoned experimentalists.
 2. Search for the anomalies (Centauro, anti-Centauro (JACEE)) reported by the cosmic-ray community in this region of phase space.
-3. Search for disoriented chiral condensate.
-4. Contribute to general multiparticle-production phenomenology.
+3. Search for disoriented chiral condensate, a speculative notion stimulated in large part by the aforementioned cosmic ray anomalies.

-aSee the MiniMax web pages <http://fnmine.fnal.gov> for more information about the experiment, including a collaboration list, beautiful pictures, and links to papers and transparency copies from talks.
+^aSee the MiniMax web pages <http://fnmine.fnal.gov> for more information about the experiment, including a collaboration list, beautiful pictures, and links to papers and transparency copies from talks.